lexomoll/lexomoll/README.md

 ✨ I’m interested in extremophiles, astrobiology, and microbes in a changing climate

-❄️ I write scripts to understand the taxonomy and genetic potential of cold-adapted microbial communities in the Arctic
+❄️ I write scripts to understand the taxonomy and genetic potential of cold-adapted microbial communities

 How to reach me :